kliang1194/ez-chef/README.md

 # EZ Chef

-EZ Chef provides recipes based on ingredients, generates shopping lists, and converts serving sizes based on desired portion.
+EZ Chef is your new chef mate who can help you develop your cooking skills by providing recipe ideas and cooking instructions, set you up with a grocery list, and even convert serving sizes based on how much food you want to make.
+Once you are confident enough, you can even create your own recipes in EZ Chef so that you can come back to that same delicious meal whenever you want to.
+EZ Chef is perfect for anybody wishing to just improve their cooking skills, avid meal prep fanatics, and even aspiring chefs.
+Start cooking today with EZ Chef, cooking made easy!

+## Features

-Visitors of EZ Chef can:
+### Visitors of EZ Chef can:
 - search recipes from the Spoonacular API based on keywords or ingredients
 - convert serving sizes based on desired portions
 - register for an EZ Chef account

-Logged in users can access personalized content, including:
+### Logged in users can access personalized content, including:
 - creating and editing new recipes that are only available to them
 - deleting recipes that they no longer wish to keep
 - adding recipes created by the user or searched from the API to their favourites